Davetbutler/formal-crypto-project/README.md

 #### Work so far

-How to Simulate it in Isabelle: Towards formal proof for Multi-Party Computation.
-ITP 2017.
+- How to Simulate it in Isabelle: Towards Formal Proof for Multi-Party Computation.
+ITP 2017. (https://github.com/Davetbutler/formal-crypto-project/blob/master/ITP_2017/How_to_Simulate_in_Isabelle.pdf)

 ### The People